The Chart for Assembly Biosciences Inc. (ASMB) Is Flashing Mixed Signals

-Assembly Biosciences Inc. (NASDAQ:ASMB) went up by 2.47% from its latest closing price compared to the recent 1-year high of $27.84.
-The company’s stock price has collected 1.63% of gains in the last five trading sessions.
+Assembly Biosciences Inc. (NASDAQ:ASMB) went down by -1.45% from its latest closing price compared to the recent 1-year high of $27.84.
+The company’s stock price has collected 0.33% of gains in the last five trading sessions.
 Press Release reported on 12/08/20 that Assembly Biosciences to Wind-Down Microbiome Program

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.